stride3d/stride-docs/en/manual/scripts/types-of-script/sync-script.md

 ## Initialization

 Often, synchronization scripts need to access other entities and / or components from the scene via code.
-Doing this every frame is unnecessary, which is why it's recomended to do the initialization in the [Start](#start) method and then access data from it in [Update](#update).
+Doing this every frame is unnecessary, which is why it's recommended to do the initialization in the [Start](#start) method and then access data from it in [Update](#update).

 ```csharp
 public class Example : SyncScript